bibek12345/DIPC/CloudWorkshop_DIPC_1000.md

 2. Run the alter user command to unlock the ggadmin user and set the password for it.
     ```
-    alter user ggadmin identified by <password> account unlock;
+    alter user ggadmin identified by \<password\> account unlock;
     ```

 3. Create the Target Schema for the data replication.
     ```
-    create user sales_tgt identified by password;
+    create user sales_TRG identified by password;
-    grant create session, resource, create view, create table to sales_tgt;
+    grant create session, resource, create view, create table to sales_TRG;
     ```
-4. Connect to Oracle Autonomous Data Warehouse Cloud database as the sales_tgt user and create target tables for which DDL replication is not enabled
+4. Connect to Oracle Autonomous Data Warehouse Cloud database as the sales_TRG user and create target tables for which DDL replication is not enabled

 MAGU: These steps should be performed as part of the workshop provisioning; the target user should be already created in ADW and GG user should have the correct permission by the time the users start the workshop.
 They should NOT have to perform these steps